Photo above by one of her Keepers, Mary Lou.

-21-year-old Tiger Lilly, a female bobcat, was rescued from a fur farm in Minnesota where she was destined to be harvested for her beautifully spotted belly fur.
+Tiger Lilly, a female bobcat, was rescued from a fur farm in Minnesota where she was destined to be harvested for her beautifully spotted belly fur.
 Tiger Lilly was rescued with 22 other bobcats and lynx in 1995.
-Today she is the last surviving member of that group.
+Today only she, Apache and Divinity still remain from that group.
+Divinity had been sold from the fur farm as a pet, but ended up with us a month after the rescue of Apache and Tiger Lilly.

 The ruthless fur trade claims the lives of more than 60,000 wild bobcats and countless commercially bred bobcats in the U.S. annually making it the most heavily traded wild cat species in the world.
 One high quality bobcat pelt can sell for $1,400, and a full bobcat coat (made from as many as 70 pelts) can cost as much as $150,000.
 While furs have largely fallen out of fashion here in the U.S., China, Russia, and Europe still consider furs a symbol of wealth and luxury making these countries the the biggest importers of bobcat furs.